Scots Kirk, Lausanne: History

 In Lausanne, the very first attempts to form a Presbyterian congregation go back to 1866, but they failed after two years.
 Amalric-Frédéric Buscarlet, pastor in Naples, was staying temporarily in Montreux, where he worked as a chaplain during the tourist season.
-In 1874, Mrs Williamina Davidson invited him to come to Lausanne, to take some weekday services.
+In 1874, Mrs. Williamina Davidson invited him to come to Lausanne, to take some weekday services.
 Accepting the offer, he rapidly built up a small congregation, which soon asked the Continental Committee of the Free Church of Scotland to finance a permanent clerical post.
 Buscarlet was named the first minister of the Scottish Church in Lausanne in 1876.

-The first services were held in the Musée industriel, rue Chaucrau, or in the chapel of the Église libre des Terreaux, but very quickly Buscarlet gathered the necessary funds for the construction of a dedicated building.
+The first services were held in the Musée industriel, rue Chaucrau, or in the chapel of the Église libre des Terreaux, but swiftly Buscarlet gathered the necessary funds for the construction of a dedicated building.
 He engaged one of the most celebrated French architects of the period, Eugène-Emmanuel Viollet-le-Duc (who was then working on the restoration of Lausanne Cathedral), to draw up plans for a new church.
-The construction was entrusted to Jules Verrey, a local architect who erected a number of other religious buildings, particularly for the Free Church of Vaud.
+The construction was entrusted to Jules Verrey, a local architect who constructed a number of other religious buildings, particularly for the Free Church of Vaud.
 The new church was formally dedicated to the glory of God on April 12, 1877, although it had still not been completely finished.
 The Rev. Buscarlet remained in post until 1907.

 Constructed between 1876 and 1877, the church was completed in 1879 by the addition of a small vestry on the south-eastern side of the building.
 Originally known as Trinity Presbyterian Church, it was renamed St Andrew’s Church, probably in 1933 following a property transfer from the United Free Church of Scotland to the Church of Scotland.
-The church was restored in 1953 and again in 1981-1982, then under the direction of Marcel D. Mueller, an architect of Belgian origin, and a member of the congregation.
+The church was restored in 1953 and again in 1981–1982, then under the direction of Marcel D. Mueller, an architect of Belgian origin, and a member of the congregation.

 The building is of interest for its asymmetric architectural shape and its finely crafted timbered roof, both inspired by rural English and Scottish churches.
 In addition, its interior layout and furnishings are original: the pews, the raised central pulpit (reached by two converging staircases), the Communion table and the celebrants’ seats were realised according to the designs of Viollet-le-Duc.

 In 1974, the building was registered in the Heritage Inventory (recensement architectural du Canton de Vaud), and in 1995 it was made a category B listed building under federal protection (Protection des Biens Culturels en cas de conflit armé).

 Stained glass windows.
 East wall: 1971, by Bernard Viglino, Chavornay.
 North wall: 1981, by Jean Prahin, Rivaz.

 Organ: 1974, built by E. Armagni and J.-F. Mingot, Lausanne.
 The instrument was paid for by a member of the congregation, Ian Reddihough, who also designed and stitched the four large tapestries (1967-1975) adorning the walls of the church.

 St Andrew’s House, the church hall, was built between 1958 and 1962 after the plans of the architect Mueller.